The Division Bell: Release and promotion

+Sales

-The Division Bell was released in the UK by EMI Records on 28 March 1994, and in the US on 4 April, and went straight to #1 in both countries.
+The Division Bell was released in the UK by EMI Records on 28 March 1994, and in the US on 5 April, and went straight to number one in both countries.
 The Division Bell was certified silver and gold in the UK on 1 April 1994, platinum a month later and 2× platinum on 1 October.
 In the US, it was certified gold and double platinum on 6 June 1994, and triple platinum on 29 January 1999.

 In the United States the album debuted at number one in the Billboard 200 during the week of 23 April 1994 selling more than 460,000 units, at the time it was the 12th largest single-week total since Billboard began using SoundScan data in May 1991 and also became the fifth-largest first-week sales sum back then.
 The next week it stayed at the top of the chart selling a little less than half its first-week total, it moved 226,000 units during its second week on chart.
 The next week sales slid by 30% from last week's sum selling 157,000 units, despite this sales decrease the album stayed at number one.
 The following week, on 14 May 1994 The Division Bell remained at number one on the Billboard 200 and sales declined by 17%.
 In its fifth week, it fell off to the fourth place on the chart.
 It was present on the Billboard 200 for 53 weeks.
 It was certified three times platinum by the RIAA on 29 January 1999 for shipments of three million units.